This Could Be Us

-"This Could Be Us" is a song by American hip hop duo Rae Sremmurd.
-It was released on April 21, 2015 by EarDrummers and Interscope Records, as the fourth single from their debut album SremmLife.
+"This Could Be Us" is a song by American hip-hop duo Rae Sremmurd.
+It was released on April 21, 2015, by EarDrummers and Interscope Records, as the fourth single from their debut album SremmLife.
 The song was produced by EarDrummers-founder, Mike Will Made It.
-The song has peaked at number 49 on the US Billboard Hot 100.
+The song peaked at number 49 on the US Billboard Hot 100.
 The music video for the song was released on May 12, 2015.

 Music video

 The music video was released on May 12, 2015.
 It depicts Swae Lee and Slim Jimmy video-chatting with their girlfriends while in Johannesburg, South Africa.
 The girls, both left in America, are irritated for not being informed and end up dumping them.
 In response, both tell their respective girlfriends "Why You Playin".
 Jasmine V and Dej Loaf make cameos as the boys' girlfriends.
 The video features landmarks such as the bronze Statue of Nelson Mandela, Nelson Mandela Bridge, Lion Park and the road out of Sandton.